Z4ffarani/StarBank/README.md

 # OBSERVATIONS
 - Confidential personal information should not be entered into the program.

-- The platform has vulnerabilities and is not recommended for production use.
+- The platform has vulnerabilities and is not recommended for business use.

 - The platform is designed to handle some errors effectively.